-- Implements accurate control over computing resources, which ensures resource isolation for jobs.
+- Provides accurate control over computing resources, which ensures resource isolation for jobs.

-- Provides the following key performance metrics that are superior to those of open source Flink:
+- Provides the following key performance metrics that are superior to the metrics of

-- The data computing latency can be sub-second.
+- The data computing latency can be indicated in subseconds.

 - The throughput of a single job can reach millions of records per second.
 A single cluster can consist of thousands of servers.

-- Deeply integrates various cloud data storage systems such as DataHub, Log Service, ApsaraDB RDS, Tablestore, and AnalyticDB for MySQL so that you can conveniently read and write data from and to these systems.
+- Deeply integrates various cloud data storage systems such as DataHub, Log Service, ApsaraDB RDS, Tablestore, and AnalyticDB for MySQL.
+This allows you to read and write data from and to these systems in a convenient manner.

-- Allows you to run and query streaming data without the need to provision or manage any infrastructure.
+- Allows you to run and query streaming data without the need to provision or manage infrastructures.

 - Allows you to activate streaming data processing services with one click.

-- Integrates features such as data storage, data development, data O&M, and monitoring and alerts.
+- Integrates features such as data storage, data development, data O&M, and monitoring and alerting.
 This reduces both the trial and migration costs of stream processing.

-- Effectively isolates and protects the managed and running services of different tenants.
+- Isolates and protects the managed and running services of different tenants.

 - Reduced manpower and cluster costs

-- Significantly optimizes the SQL execution engine to deliver computing jobs that are more cost-effective than native Flink jobs.
+- Significantly optimizes the SQL execution engine to provide computing jobs that are more cost-effective than native Flink jobs.

-- Significantly reduces development and operation costs, which are much lower than those of open source streaming frameworks.
+- Significantly reduces development and operation costs, which are much lower than the costs of open source streaming frameworks.

 - High availability

-Assume that an ECS instance or a Realtime Compute for Apache Flink job fails.
-You can use the JobManager or TaskManager on an available ECS instance in the same zone to achieve high availability for jobs.
-You can also use the JobManager or TaskManager on an available ECS instance in another zone or region to achieve high availability across zones.
+If an ECS instance is abnormal or a Realtime Compute for Apache Flink job is recovered from a failure or is resumed, you can use the JobManager or a TaskManager on an available ECS instance in the same zone to ensure high availability for jobs.
+You can also use the JobManager or a TaskManager on an available ECS instance in a different zone or region to ensure high availability across zones.